jgraph/www.diagrams.net-source/doc/faq/page-size-orientation.md

 3. Click on either _Portrait_ or _Landscape_ to change the page orientation.
 <br /><img src="/assets/img/blog/format-panel-page-size-orientation.png" style="max-width:100%;height:auto;" alt="Change the page size and orientation in the format panel when nothing in your diagram is selected">

+**Tip:** If your drawing canvas does not indicate the page edges, make sure the _Page View_ checkbox is enabled in the _Diagram_ tab on the format panel.

 ### Change the page setup

 1. Select _File > Page Setup_.